Creamy Roasted Garlic Tortellini Soup is a super fast and ultra-comforting, hearty winter meal with kale, chicken broth and a hint of warming spice.

 Let everything boil for 1-2 minutes and then reduce heat to low to allow a simmer.
 Add in the parmesan and cooked tortellini, stirring to combine.
 Continue to simmer for another 5 minutes.

-At this point, the soup should be thickened, but if it's not to your desired consistency----simply add 1 Tbsp of arrowroot starch or flour to 2 Tbsps warm water (mix together) and add to thicken soup more.
+At this point, the soup should be thickened, but if it's not to your desired consistency----simply add 1 tablespoon of arrowroot starch or flour to 2 Tbsps warm water (mix together) and add to thicken soup more.
 Simmer for another minute or two.

 Remove from heat and serve immediately into prepared bowl(s) and enjoy with a side of bread, if desired.